Travelling from Schiphol Airport (Amsterdam) to Groningen

 You will have to purchase a single-use chipcard (this is your train ticket) to Groningen before you board the train.
 Be careful: passengers travelling without a valid ticket will be fined.
 You can buy either a first-class ticket or a second-class ticket.

 You can also buy your ticket online and simply print it yourself.
 This allows you to take care of everything whenever and wherever it suits you.
 All you have to do is complete the journey details, pay for the order, download and print your e-ticket.
 This means that you can board the train straight away!
+You can use the QR-code on the printed ticket to open the gates at the train station.

 You can plan your train trip by using the NS journey planner.